Frequently Asked Questions (FAQs)

 Are there volunteer commitments?

 Yes, there are volunteer commitments for all racer families.
 We could not operate as not for profit and maintain reasonable fees without the support of our families, volunteers and sponsors.
 We try to make it as flexible as possible enabling families to pick and choose the best way they can meet these commitments based on their knowledge of the sport, time and other skills.
 Our volunteer coordinator can help you determine what jobs we have available and other ways to meet these commitments.
 Certain obligations, such as volunteering at our club hosted races, are expected of all families and help us ensure our events are fun and run smoothly and safely.
-In addition, opyional volunteer commitments, including Bingos, are graduated to enable a reduction in the racer fees for families who are able to volunteer more often.
+In addition, optional volunteer commitments, including Bingos, are graduated to enable a reduction in the racer fees for families who are able to volunteer more often.

 How much travel is involved?